jywarren/image-sequencer/README.md

 ![workflow diagram](https://raw.githubusercontent.com/publiclab/image-sequencer/master/examples/images/diagram-workflows.png)

-It is also for prototyping some other related ideas:
+It also for prototypes other related ideas:

 * filter-like image processing -- apply a transform to an image from a given source, like a proxy.
 I.e. [every image tile of a satellite imagery web map](https://publiclab.org/notes/warren/05-10-2018/prototype-filter-map-tiles-in-real-time-in-a-browser-with-imagesequencer-ndvi-landsat)
-* test-based image processing -- the ability to create a sequence of steps that do the same task as some other image processing tool, provable with example before/after images to compare with
+* test-based image processing -- the ability to create a sequence of steps that do the same task as other image processing tools, provable with example before/after images to compare with
-* logging of each step to produce an evidentiary record of modifications to an original image
+* logging each step -- to produce an evidentiary record of modifications to an original image
 * cascading changes -- change an earlier step's settings, and see those changes affect later steps
-* "small modules"-based extensibility: see [Contributing](https://github.com/publiclab/image-sequencer/blob/master/CONTRIBUTING.md)
+* "small modules" -- based extensibility: see [Contributing](https://github.com/publiclab/image-sequencer/blob/master/CONTRIBUTING.md)

 ## Examples